Rebel MP Angus MacNeil to hear whether he is expelled from SNP

-A rebel MP who branded the SNP “utterly clueless” over its independence strategy is facing expulsion today as he attends a hearing that his allies have reportedly called a “kangaroo court”.
+A rebel MP who branded the SNP “utterly clueless” over its independence strategy is facing expulsion at a hearing this week that his allies have reportedly called a “kangaroo court”.

-Angus Brendan MacNeil will appear in front of the SNP's conduct committee on Wednesday having been suspended after a bust-up with the party’s chief whip in the House of Commons voting lobby.
+Angus Brendan MacNeil was due to appear in front of the SNP's conduct committee after having been suspended after a bust-up with the party’s chief whip in the House of Commons voting lobby.

+It had been reported that the meeting was to take place today.
+But it is now understood it will be tomorrow.
+The MP is not expected to attend.

 The MP for Na h-Eileanan an Iar had the whip removed for a week after the public row with Brendan O’Hara and was then suspended after refusing to rejoin the party’s Westminster group.